 What is the placement test?

-When necessary, new students are tested for placement in appropriate levels of English and/or Mathematics.
-NCC uses the CollegeBoard Accuplacer test for English and mathematics testing.
-Accuplacer tests are standardized community college placement tests that are not timed.
-The English test consists of reading and writing sections and typically takes approximately 60 minutes to complete.
+NCC uses the CollegeBoard Accuplacer test for English and Mathematics testing.
+Accuplacer tests are standardized placement tests that are not timed.
+The English test consists of reading and writing sections and typically takes approximately 45 to 60 minutes to complete.
 The mathematics test features questions on arithmetic, elementary algebra and college level mathematics.
 Students typically complete the mathematics test in approximately 30 to 60 minutes.
-When students are required to take the English and mathematics tests it is recommended that they take the tests on separate days.
+When students are required to take both the English and mathematics tests it is recommended that they take the tests on separate days.

 Where and when is placement testing offered?

-Yes, you may retest one time before taking any developmental courses.
+Yes, students may retest one time before taking any developmental courses.
 Students who start developmental courses are not eligible to retest.

 Can students prepare for placement tests?

-Although no preparation is required for the English or math placement tests, there are sample community college placement test questions available for practice.
+Although no preparation is required for the English or Mathematics placement tests, there are sample placement test questions available for practice.
 Students may access sample questions by visiting the College Board Accuplacer web site at the following link.

 What should students bring for testing?

 Students should wear a mask and bring a form of photo identification.